Lynching of James Dillard: Lynching

 Newspaper clipping reporting an Indiana Senator, Johnston's support for a repeal of the Anti-Lynching Law in 1902.

-In November 1902, residents in Sullivan and Knox counties accused James Dillard of assaulting two white women, the wives of Milton Davis and John Lemon.
+In November 1902, residents in Sullivan and Knox counties accused James Dillard of raping two white women, the wives of Milton Davis and John Lemon.
 On November 19, police apprehended Dillard in Lawrenceville, Illinois, shooting him three times in the process.
 After police arrested Dillard, they transported him to Sullivan.
 While being transported, a mob of approximately 50 local farmers gathered in the area, causing the Sullivan County sheriff, John S. Dudley, to invoke Indiana's 1899 anti-lynching law by requesting that Governor Winfield Durbin send in militia.
 The militia was sent from Vincennes, many miles south of the mob and too far away to make it before Dudley conceded Dillard to the mob.

 Once the mob kidnapped Dillard, they decided to have his accusers identify him.
 They took him to the houses of both Davis in Sullivan County and Lemon in Knox County to be identified.
 After leaving the second house, the mob decided to abruptly end Dillard's life by lynching him on a telegraph pole near Oaktown, Indiana on November 20.